 Some schools offer the ability to take single classes by paying on a per credit hour basis.
 The reported price per credit hour and estimated cost for one class at Wellesley College are as follows.
 Per credit costs are for reference only as many schools will not allow students to pay by credit hour.

 The second consideration after understanding the cost of college is determining how to finance it.
-Some students are fortunate enough to have some form of family financial assistance, but student loans end up financing a significant portion of higher education in the U.S. 24% of Wellesley College students receive U.S. Federal Student Loans with an average annual Federal Loan aid amount of $3,618.
-The reported average student debt upon graduation is $14,189.
+Some students are fortunate enough to have some form of family financial assistance, but student loans end up financing a significant portion of higher education in the U.S. 23% of Wellesley College students receive U.S. Federal Student Loans with an average annual Federal Loan aid amount of $3,474.

 How much are student loan payments for Wellesley College?
 Obviously this varies based on a number of factors - offsetting financial aid you receive, percentage of fee you pay upfront while enrolled and the interest rate on your loans.
 We've modeled a sample student loan based on current Stafford loan rates to give you an approximate idea.